mscastillo/NG2B/NG2B.md

 echo $PBS_O_WORKDIR # the current working directory
 ```

-## How to submit jobs to the queue of a cluster?
+## How to submit jobs to the queue?

 To submit any job, just use `qsub` followed by the bash script you want run.
 Optionally use `-q` to choose any other queues.
 You may also consider the use of `-m` to report by email when the job is terminated or aborted.